Children under the age of 6 are FREE

 - Headsets (from 6 pax)

-- Skip the lines to enter the Vatican Museums and Saint Peter's Basilica
+- Privileged entrance to the Vatican Museums and St. Peter’s Basilica to bypass the lines